cemu-project/cemu_graphic_packs/Mods/XenobladeX/readme.md

 - **Equipment - Ignore broken**: Get rid of those broken equipments!
 - **Materials - Drop ratio mod**: Set a minimum drop ratio for materials.
 - **Treasure Quality**: Select the treasure quality you want to loot (bronze, silver, gold or no chest at all if you just want to kill a lot of monsters quickly without loot).
-    > Difference between regular and "FORCED" presets:
-    > It's a bit tricky to explain, but here's how the game selects the chest quality:
+    > You can choose between regular and "FORCED" presets.
+Difference between them is a bit tricky to explain, but here's how the game selects the chest quality:
     > 1 - Calculate luck for gold chest, if success exit with gold quality, else process next step
     > 2 - Calculate luck for silver chest, if success exit with silver quality, else process next step
     > 3 - Calculate luck for bronze chest, if success exit with bronze quality, else process next step